Adesola Nunayon Amosu: Air force career

-He as served at different capacity in the Nigerian Air Force before he attained the peak of his career.
+He served at different capacity in the Nigerian Air Force before he attained the peak of his career.

 He served as Safety Officer at 81 Air Maritime Group Benin and later became the Chief Operations Officer as well as Fleet Operations Officer at the 101 Presidential Air Fleet, Abuja.

 He also served as the Commandant officer of the 101 Presidential Air Fleet.